University Catalog 2024-2025

 ENHS 6430 Disaster & Emergency Communication (3)

-ENHS 6450 Climate & Public Health (3)
+ENHS 6450 Climate Change and Public Health (3)

 Future public health professionals should be aware of and understand the impact of climate on the health and well being of populations around the world.
 In this introductory level course, students will examine what climate change is, the environmental factors it influences, how those environmental factors impact health, who are the most vulnerable, how to deal with climate change from a public health perspective, and how we might answer future questions through evidence-based research.
 Current literature, reports, and relevant case studies inform class lectures, student-directed dialogue, and final presentations.
 The course will utilize experts on various topics in addition the primary instructor.
 This course is an elective for all SPHTM students.